PDF file optimisation: compression and performance for Wix Core Web Vitals

 Linking vs Embedding PDFs on Wix

-You have two options for presenting PDFs on Wix: linking to them (users click to download/open) or embedding them inline (users view within the page).
+You have two options for presenting PDFs on Wix: linking to them (users click to download or open) or embedding them inline (users view within the page).
 Linking is better for SEO because it keeps the host page lightweight and the PDF as a separate indexed document.
 Embedding is better for user experience when you want users to preview content without leaving the page.
 For SEO, link to PDFs rather than embedding them unless the page serves primarily as a viewer.
+When you do embed, use Wix native PDF viewer rather than an iframe embed, as the Wix viewer is optimised for performance and does not load the full PDF until the user begins scrolling.

 Complete How-To Guide: PDF Performance Optimisation for Your Wix Site